Looking for a permaculture design course? There are plenty to choose from—here’s how to find the right permaculture course to meet your needs.

 6: In-person or Independent Study?

-I can say with certainty that an in-person permaculture design course will be the most valuable commitment you can make to your progress in learning about permaculture.
+I can say without hesitation that an in-person permaculture design course will be the most valuable commitment you can make to your progress in learning about permaculture.
 There simply isn’t a replacement for direct interaction with human beings.

-If you don’t have time for a big commitment, then self-study may have to do for now.
+However, if you don’t have time for a big commitment, then self-paced, online courses have really upped their game.

 Searching online for in-person, local, and/or online permaculture design courses is going to help you find the most choices.